keybase/book-content/01-account/00-index.md

 Anyone can check your proofs; Keybase regularly does as well.
 If anything changes to your devices or proofs—indicating that your account has possibly been hacked—your contacts are notified before they interact with you.

 ## Usernames
-<div class="compose-highlight" data-text="tip">Tip: Before you create your account, give your username some thought.
+<div class="compose-highlight" data-text="tip">Before you create your account, give your username some thought.
 Everyone on the internet can see it.</div>

 #### Your username is public and can’t be changed.
 Choosing your username is the first action of many that you take to help establish your account on Keybase.
 These actions are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing your username has the potential to undo this.